caddyserver/website/src/docs/markdown/v2-upgrade.md

 ### Building Caddy 2 with plugins

 Caddy 2 can be downloaded with plugins at the [interactive download page](https://caddyserver.com/download).
-Alternatively, you can use our [builder tool](https://github.com/caddyserver/xcaddy) to compile Caddy 2 with plugins yourself.
-It simply automates the instructions in Caddy's [main.go](https://github.com/caddyserver/caddy/blob/master/cmd/caddy/main.go) file.
+Alternatively, you can [build Caddy yourself](https://caddyserver.com/docs/build) using `xcaddy` and choose which plugins to include. `xcaddy` automates the instructions in Caddy's [main.go](https://github.com/caddyserver/caddy/blob/master/cmd/caddy/main.go) file.

 ## Getting help